kanisterio/kanister/docs/functions.rst

 should export it to destination.
 The main difference between them is that phase outputs can only generated from the "output" container outputs.
+The function also supports an optional init container to set up the volume contents.

 .. csv-table::
    :header: "Argument", "Required", "Type", "Description"